barroqt/greed-island/README.md

 ## Overview

-Greed Island is a blockchain educational game with play-to-earn mechanics.
-Built on the Lisk blockchain, Greed Island aims to make smart contract development accessible and engaging for everyone.
+Greed Island is a blockchain educational game with play-to-earn mechanics that aims to make blockchain and smart contract development accessible and engaging for everyone.

 ## Key Features